 The Offeror ☐ is; ☐is not owned or controlled by a parent company.

-If the Offeror checked "is" in the paragraph (b) above, it shall provide the following information: Name and Main Office Address of Parent Company (Include Zip Code)
+If the Offeror checked "is" in the paragraph (b) above, it shall provide the following information: Name and Main Office Address of Parent Company (Include Zip Code) Click here to enter text.

-Parent Company's Employer's Identification Number:
+Parent Company's Employer's Identification Number: Click here to enter text.

-If the Offeror checked "is not" in paragraph (b) above, it shall insert its own Employer's Identification Number on the following line:
+If the Offeror checked "is not" in paragraph (b) above, it shall insert its own Employer's Identification Number on the following line: Click here to enter text.

+Offeror’s Signature & Date (Required):

-SMALL BUSINESS PROGRAM REPRESENTATIONS
+SMALL BUSINESS PROGRAM REPRESENTATIONS (This page must be signed)

 If this solicitation is set aside for small businesses, the small business size standard and the North American Industry Classification System (NAICS) code is set forth in the provision entitled “NAICS Code and Small Business Size Standard“ included elsewhere in this solicitation.
+Notice.
+Under 15 U.S.C.
+645 (d), any person who misrepresents a firm's status as a small, HUBZone small, small disadvantaged, women-owned small business, or service-disabled veteran-owned small business concern in order to obtain a contract to be awarded under the preference programs established pursuant to sections 8(a), 8(d), 9, or 15 of the Small Business Act or any other provision of Federal law that specifically references section 8(d) for a definition of program eligibility, shall—

+Be punished by imposition of fine, imprisonment, or both;

+Be subject to administrative remedies, including suspension and debarment; and

+Be ineligible for participation in programs conducted under the authority of the Act.

 Small Business Concern Representation.